juntossomosmais/atomium/README.md

 ## Contributing

-All contribuitions needs to follow code patters of our [Front-end Guideline](https://github.com/juntossomosmais/frontend-guideline)
+All contributions must follow the code patterns of our [Front-end Guideline](https://github.com/juntossomosmais/frontend-guideline)